-- In some cases, if there are no licensure and regulatory entities in your area, you can find out if the company is an enlisted member of reputable organizations for pest management and the like.
+- In some cases, if there are no licensing and regulatory entities in your area, you can find out if the company is an enlisted member of reputable organizations for pest management and the like.

 - Don’t fret as soon as you find out your home is infested with termites.
-Take your time to make a sound decision by researching online and reading up on factoids and what not before you point that finger on the yellow pages on the fanciest looking pest control advertisement.
+Take your time to make a sound decision by researching online and reading up on factoids and whatnot before you point that finger on the yellow pages on the fanciest looking pest control advertisement.

 - And lastly, don’t get pressured by sales talk.
 Many pest control agencies will attempt to lure you into signing a contract with them by making it seem like your house will cave-in in a matter of weeks if you take the time to shop around.
 This is a very dishonest technique that has worked on a lot of homeowners.

-Whether you are in the market for pre-treatment or total termite damage control, a standard termite inspection will entail a thorough visual inspection in all areas of your home including hard-to-reach places.
+- Whether you are in the market for pre-treatment or total termite damage control, a standard termite inspection will entail a thorough visual inspection in all areas of your home, including hard-to-reach places.

-Don’t hesitate to ask questions about their extent of service and details of treatment procedures.
+- Don’t hesitate to ask questions about their extent of service and details of treatment procedures.
 After inspection, a reputable termite company will provide written details of findings and the total areas of treatment coverage.
 Make sure you keep this for future reference.

-Can you provide references?
+1. Can you provide references?

 Request the prospective companies to provide references for past clients.
 After receiving the references, make a call to them and inquire about the quality and success of the services offered by the prospective company you are considering.

-To determine how well the company can undertake the pest control process, you need to know total years that the firm has worked in offering similar services.
+To determine how well the company can undertake the pest control process, you need to know the total years that the firm has worked in offering similar services.

 Therefore, you require contacting the EPA and the Better Business Bureau to know if some cases or complaints are filed against the prospective firm.